Stereoboi/football_tracker/README.md

 # Football Tracker

-Football Tracker is a web application built using Next.js 13 and TypeScript, incorporating best practices from the Next.js 13 documentation.
+Football Tracker is a responsive web application built using Next.js 13 and TypeScript, incorporating best practices from the Next.js 13 documentation.
 It provides a platform for tracking football leagues, teams, news, and player information.
 The application leverages several technologies, including Material Tailwind/React, Flowbite, Formik, Moment, Mongoose, NextAuth, SWR, Tailwind CSS, UploadThing, and TypeScript.

 ## Features: